Odmar Braga knows who he is."I'm the generation of the desert," he says. "I'm not in Egypt, but I'm not in the Promised Land."

 Though secret Jewish traditions were discovered in Portugal as early as 1925, she says, it was thought that Brazil's bnei anousim had either escaped or assimilated.

 "In the '60s, we didn't know there were still Marranos in Brazil.
 We simply didn't know they existed," admits Novinsky.
-She herself says she only discovered their survival in her own country when a letter arrived from a so-called "Jewish priest," an ordained Catholic cleric who calls himself a "Diaspora Jew," apparently without incurring the wrath of the church brass.
+She says she only discovered their survival in her own country when a letter arrived from a so-called "Jewish priest," an ordained Catholic cleric who calls himself a "Diaspora Jew."
 About two decades ago, he invited her to visit his remote northeastern parish, which he claimed was entirely Jewish.

-THIS PRIEST is one character featured in a dazzling recent documentary, A Estrela Oculta do Sert o (The Hidden Star of the Backlands), by Elaine Eiger and Luize Valente.
-It's a rare window into a world where women light candles on Friday nights without knowing why, where the dead are buried sans casket after secretive rituals and where pork is inexplicably taboo.
+THIS PRIEST is one character in a dazzling documentary, A Estrela Oculta do Sert o (The Hidden Star of the Backlands), by Elaine Eiger and Luize Valente.
+It's a rare window into a world where women light candles on Friday nights without knowing why, where the dead are buried sans casket after secretive rituals, and where pork is inexplicably taboo.

-Marranos had maintained these traditions in part by practicing endogamy, the intermarriage of close relations.
+Marranos maintained these traditions in part by practicing endogamy, the intermarriage of close relations.

 "It was an isolated family nucleus, with a lot of intermarriage," recalls Tony Rabelo Pereira, 34, who was raised in one such enclave in the state of Para ba, 500 km. from the coast.
 Like most Marranos interviewed, his parents were cousins, though his wife Claudia is a Marrana from a different region.